-In many years, the program has filled by early December, so students are encouraged to apply by the first round deadline if possible and definitely by the second deadline.
-Students should email their package to MoritzDC@osu.edu, with “Washington Program 2015 Application” in the subject line.
+In many years, the program has filled within the first few days, so students are encouraged to apply by the first round deadline if possible and definitely by the second deadline.
+Students should email their package to MoritzDC@osu.edu, with “Washington Program 2021 Application” in the subject line.
 Registration will then remain open until the program is full.
 One result of the process may be a wait list.
 This enrollment system is based on the idea that most students who really want to participate will meet the first deadline, and those who apply early will be able to get a head start on the placement front.

 What to Include in Your Application Package

 We ask you to provide information that will help us in appraising your interest and ability to sell yourself, and help us in matching you with an externship.
 This application is as much about helping you think about your ideal externship as it is about helping us get to know you and figure out the best fit for you in DC.
 Please submit:

 - An example application package for an externship.
 This is your first cut, and it should not be sent to an actual potential employer.
 The package should include an example cover letter addressed to the employer and resume.
 The resume should include your name, address, phone number (including cell number if you use it), and email addresss.
 A one-page resume is ideal.
 Do not go over two pages.
 The resume should include any work or volunteer experience that you consider relevant.
 Please submit all documents on Word format.

 Tuition and Living Expenses